USC Marshall’s Student Investment Fund Program Celebrates 40th Anniversary

 “I was exposed to the Trojan lifestyle and the camaraderie of Trojans before I had the opportunity to become one,” Vriens said.

-Retaining some of his GI Bill benefits, Vriens took to the Internet where a single Google Search for “USC + Veterans” changed his life.
+Retaining some of his GI Bill benefits, Vriens took to the internet where a single Google Search for “USC + Veterans” changed his life.
 Although USC’s MBV program seemed perfect, he had concerns about balancing a rigorous master’s program with a full-time job and a family.
 James Bogle, the MBV program director, assured Vriens on a Zoom call that the program would help him do it all.

 “He presented it as something that was extremely challenging, yet it wasn’t impossible for someone who has a family and works full time to do it,” Vriens said.
 “The program was catered for someone who can work it into their schedule.”

-Vriens was ready to immerse him, once again, in the veteran community.
+Vriens was ready to immerse himself, once again, in the veteran community.
 Unfortunately, in Vriens’ first semester, the fall of 2020, the COVID-19 pandemic shut down campus and pushed classes onto Zoom.
 Through laptop screens and message threads, Vriens and his classmates struggled to form deep bonds, so they took action.

 I was exposed to the Trojan lifestyle and the camaraderie of Trojans before I had the opportunity to become one.